Hawaiʻi Ponoʻī is the state song and former national anthem of Hawaiʻi.

-Hawaii has a national anthem and a state anthem (or state song).
-The national anthem of Hawaii is of course the “The Star Spangled Banner”.
+Hawaii has a national anthem as well as a state anthem (or state song).
+The national anthem of Hawaii is, of course, the “The Star Spangled Banner”.
 Hawai’i Pono’i is the state anthem.
 This song was the fourth national anthem of Hawaii before she became one of the united states of America.

 Hawai’i Pono’i can be translated as “Hawaiʻi’s own true sons”, and the lyrics were written in 1874 by King David Kalākaua.
 Hawaii legislature proclaimed Hawai`i Pono`i the state anthem in 1967.